StaffanHynge/E-commerce-store-v1/README/README_v2.md

 I used these libraries, frameworks and databases for this project

-- Cloudinary
+- Cloudinary - To host images
-- GitHub
+- GitHub - To store my repository
-- Django AllAuth
+- Django AllAuth - Authentication library for user authentication
-- Pillow
+- Pillow - To process images
-- Psycopg2
+- Psycopg2 - To connect to a PostgreSQL database
-- PostgreSQL
+- PostgreSQL - For my database
-- Stripe
+- Stripe - To handle payments
-- Django: receiver
-- Django: ResizedImageField
+- Django: ResizedImageField - To resize images
-- Django: CountryField
+- Django: CountryField - To select country
-- crispy_forms
+- crispy_forms - To render forms
-- Django: User
+- Django: User - To represent a user account
-- Django: post_save
-- Heroku
+- Heroku - To deploy the page and make it publicly available
-- Code anywhere
+- Code anywhere - As my workspace

 ### Features to make in The Future